Intervention/docs/image/v3/modifying/resizing.md

 > public Image::coverDown(int $width, int $height, string $position = 'center'): ImageInterface

-This method has the same purpose and the same signature as `cover()` but the end result pixel size will never be larger than the original image.
-Use this if you want to prevent up-sampling your image.
+This method has the same purpose and the same signature as `cover()` but the final pixel size will never be larger than the original image.
+Use this if you want to avoid upsampling your image.

-Please note that the size of the result may differ from the given parameter values.
+Note that the size of the result may differ from the given parameter values.

 #### Parameters